Alberta's

 Wilhauks in the meat business since 1965

 In August it was decided that a full custom killing plant was needed in the Leduc area.
-Ben and Tony’s dad, Pius Wilhauk Sr., moved the rest of the family from Camrose and purchased an acre of land north of Leduc near the auction mart, which was owned by the Sept family.
+Ben's dad, Pius Wilhauk Sr., moved the rest of the family from Camrose and purchased an acre of land north of Leduc near the auction mart, which was owned by the Sept family.
 On that acre they built their plant and called the business P.J.
 Wilhauk & Sons Custom Killing.
 In 1969, Pius Jr. left his job in Fort MacMurray to come help at the new plant.

 That acre of land is now 6053 - 47 St. in Leduc and is still the home of Wilhauk Beef Jerky today.